awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

   es.region.amazonaws.com/2015-01-01/
   ```

-  For example, the following request makes a minor configuration change to the `movies` domain, but you have to sign it yourself \(not recommended\):
+  For example, the following request makes a configuration change to the `movies` domain, but you have to sign it yourself \(not recommended\):

   ```
   POST https://es.us-east-1.amazonaws.com/2015-01-01/es/domain/movies/config
   {
-    "SnapshotOptions": {
+    "ElasticsearchClusterConfig": {
-      "AutomatedSnapshotStartHour": 3
+      "InstanceType": "c5.xlarge.elasticsearch"
     }
   }
   ```